 Like I told you before, different foods have different methods of preservation.
 You should know the unique methods to preserve all foods in your kitchen if you want them to last longer.
 Your perishables must be distinguished from your non-perishables and your freezer must work efficiently to do the cooling exercise for food that hate heat.

 Your citrus fruits for instance are perishables, they need instant storage when not consumed.
-After wash, remember to place all of them in the freezer.
+After washing, remember to place all of them in the freezer.
 The same goes for your cheese and vegetables which you are not ready to turn into a delicious meal.
-You should check out these methods approved by USDA to preserve different foods.

 3. Consume Leftovers

 It is very easy to forget the food you intend to eat later or the one you plan to give to your baby after a short sleep.
 Have in mind your leftovers and put them in clear places in your kitchen so you can remember to eat them.

 When your leftovers begin to cross over to the next day, it loses their taste and texture- a visible sign of spoilage.
 In this situation, you are left with trashing the food to prevent poisoning after consumption.

 An alternative to covering your leftovers is to put them in the freezer till you are ready to eat.
 When you are ready, pour them into the right microwave container before placing them on the heated tray.

 4. Preserve Fresh Foods Fresh

 Fresh foods like your vegetable must be stored just as fresh as you bought them.
 Only wash when you are ready to chop them.
 But when you are not ready to turn them into your delicious dish, keep them neatly in the freezer.